Leozenbergs/Leozenbergs/README.md

   - Or through my [email](mailto:contato@leonardorodrigues.me)

-It was a pleasure having you here 😃
+It was a pleasure having you here 👋
-See ya!